BinhHong/Liquor_monthly_revenue_time_series/README.md

 In this project, I consider a time series of monthly revenue of Jim Beam Brands, a liquor company in Iowa State, USA.
 First of all, I explore the important characterizations of this time series, such as decompositions (both multiplicative and additive), stationary property, seasonal plot ...
 In the next step, I make some forecasts based on two models: SARIMA and Prophet.
 Trend changes detection, cross validation and more importantly, the hyperparameters tuning are also included.

 ## Dataset
-The dataset used in this project is a part deduced from a huge dataset given by [Iowa’s state-hosted open data portal](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy), which has around 24 million rows and 24 columns.
+The dataset used in this project is a part deduced from a huge dataset at [Iowa’s state-hosted open data portal](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy), which has around 24 million rows and 24 columns.

 For the purpose of this project, I filtered the vendor named `Jim Beam Brands`, resulting in `2180745` rows.
 The following columns are considered:
 - `Date`: date that bottles were sold to retailers.